arezoomaleki/private-registry-with-ui/README.md

         depends_on:
         - docker-registry
 EOF</code><br><br>
-Build and run the containers using below command: <br>
+Build and run the containers using below command: (if you don't use docker-compose plugin please change the command to "docker compose up -d") <br>
 <code>  docker-compose up -d</code>
 <h2> Step 3</h2><br>
 <h3> Test registry </h3>
 <br>
-Pull an image you wan to push: (do this step on your registry server) <br>
+Pull an image you want to push into your registry server: (do this step on your registry server) <br>
 <code>  docker pull ubuntu:latest</code><br>
 <code>  docker tag ubuntu:latest 127.0.0.1:5000/ubuntu:latest</code><br>
 <code>  docker push 127.0.0.1:5000/ubuntu:latest</code><br>